 Other providers of HR solutions for small businesses include Paycom (NYSE:PAYC), Paychex (NASDAQ:PAYX), ADP (NASDAQ:ADP), Asure (NYSE:ASUR) and Paylocity (NASDAQ:PCTY).

-As you can see below, Paycor's revenue growth has been strong over the last two years, growing from $88 million in Q4 FY2021 to $140 million this quarter.
+As you can see below, Paycor's revenue growth has been strong over the last two years, growing from $103.1 million in Q2 FY2022 to $159.5 million this quarter.

-Next quarter's guidance suggests that Paycor is expecting revenue to grow 17.5% year on year to $139 million, slowing down from the 27.6% year-on-year increase it recorded in the same quarter last year.
-For the upcoming financial year, management expects revenue to be $647 million at the midpoint, growing 17.1% year on year compared to the 28.7% increase in FY2023.
+Next quarter's guidance suggests that Paycor is expecting revenue to grow 15.2% year on year to $186 million, slowing down from the 31.7% year-on-year increase it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 15.7% over the next 12 months before the earnings results announcement.

 That means that for every $1 in revenue the company had $0.65 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Paycor's gross margin is poor for a SaaS business and it's dropped significantly since the previous quarter.
-This is probably the exact opposite of what shareholders would like to see.
+While its gross margin has improved significantly since the previous quarter, Paycor's gross margin is still poor for a SaaS business.
+It's vital that the company continues to improve this key metric.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Paycor's free cash flow came in at $30 million in Q4, up 138% year on year.
+Paycor's free cash flow came in at $12.67 million in Q2, turning positive over the last year.

-Paycor has generated $34 million in free cash flow over the last 12 months, a decent 4.19% of revenue.
-This FCF margin stems from its asset-lite business model and gives it a decent amount of cash to reinvest in its business.
+Paycor has generated $15.62 million in free cash flow over the last 12 months, or 2.1% of revenue.
+This FCF margin stems from its asset-lite business model and enables it to reinvest in its business without depending on the capital markets.

 Is Now The Time?